hypersad/chatgpt-enhancer/README.md

-# Remove ChatGPT Voice Input Button
+# Remove ChatGPT Speaker button

-This user script **permanently removes the annoying voice input (mic) button** from the ChatGPT interface.
+This user script **permanently removes the annoying speaker button** from the ChatGPT interface.
 It works instantly and continues to block it even if the page re-renders or updates the DOM.

 ---

 ## 🔧 What It Does

-* Removes the "Start voice mode" button next to the ChatGPT input bar.
+* Removes the "Start speaker mode" button next to the ChatGPT input bar.
 * Keeps it gone with a DOM observer.
 * Works on [chat.openai.com](https://chat.openai.com) without needing page reloads.